Civil

 The SLS was a particularly sore point between the Administration and Congress.
 The Senate Commerce committee went so far as to issue a subpoena to force NASA to provide documentation about its efforts regarding the SLS because they felt the Administration was dragging its feet.
 NASA was directed in the 2010 NASA Authorization Act to submit a report to Congress by January 2011 on the SLS and MPCV/Orion, but the agency submitted what it called an interim report and continually delayed release of the final version.
 The issue came to a head in September 2011 following a story in the Wall Street Journal that asserted the White House Office of Management and Budget (OMB) was having “sticker shock” over the price of the system.
 Senators Kay Bailey Hutchison (R-TX) and Bill Nelson (D-FL) — the architects of the 2010 NASA Authorization Act — demanded a meeting with the OMB director, Jacob Lew, and NASA Administrator Charlie Bolden.
 The SLS design was publicly released the next day, September 14, in a hastily-called press conference in the Senate.

 In the final appropriations bill, Congress increased the level of funding for SLS and MPCV/Orion, and approximately cut in half the requested funding for commercial crew.
 A significant cut was also made to NASA’s technology development programs.
 Congress increased funding for NASA’s troubled James Webb Space Telescope (JWST) program, which was severely over budget and behind schedule.
 The House Appropriations Committee recommended terminating JWST when it marked up the CJS appropriations bill (H. Rept.
 112-169), but the Senate Appropriations Committee took the opposite approach (S. Rept.
-112-78) and added money so the telescope could be launched in 2018 instead of years later (at that time it was supposed to launch in 2013).
+112-78) and added money so the telescope could be launched in 2018 instead of years later (at that time it was supposed to launch in 2013, but did not actually launch until 2021).
 The Senate position prevailed in conference.

 The sequester was pursuant to the 2011 Budget Control Act (BCA) that set limits on how much money Congress could spend for all discretionary programs (defense and non-defense).
 If Congress exceeded that amount, across-the-board cuts would automatically go into effect for every program, regardless of merit.
 The effects of the sequester on NASA and all the other departments and agencies convinced Congress and the Obama Administration to relax the limits for the rest of Obama’s term and into the Trump Administration, so FY2013 was the only year it was implemented.